ONSAS/ONSAS/docs/src/howtouse/creatingModels.md

   * `plotsFormat`: strint indicating the format of the output.
 Use __'vtk'__ for vtk output.
   * `controlDofs`: matrix with information of the degrees of freedom to compute and control.
 Each row should contain this form: `[ node localdof ]`.
   * `storeBoolean`: boolean to store the results of the current iteration such as the displacements, tangent matrices, normal forces and stresses. [default: 1]
+  * `nodalDispDamping`: scalar value of a linear viscous damping factor applied for all the displacement degrees of freedom [default: 0]